-8.7.3 Peer-to-Peer Consultations
+8.7.7 Peer-to-Peer Consultation

 UHA allows providers to have a consultation with the Medical Director when a prior authorization is denied.
 This can be done by calling our main line at 541.229.4842, option 1, and requesting to schedule a peer-to-peer.
+Peer-to-peer can occur at the same time a member is in the process of appealing an ABD.